 We recognize both the biological basis of addiction and each person’s unique sociocultural factors, and work to tailor treatment to each person, offering:

-- Individual, family and group therapy on an appointment by appointment basis
+- Individual, family and group therapy on an appointment by appointment basis.
+These appointments require internal referral from a UC San Diego Health physician.

 Our focus is on delivering compassionate, evidence-based care that improves quality of life and daily life functioning.